ldss-project/docs/docs/services/game-service/index.md

       to: Position                                       # the arriving position of the rook }
   }
-  en-passant?: {                                         # If present, the move is an en-passant
+  enPassant?: {                                          # If present, the move is an en-passant
-    opponent-pawn: Piece                                  # the opponent pawn captured by the en-passant }
+    opponentPawn: Piece                                  # the opponent pawn captured by the en-passant }
 }
 ```